 You get 60 play-along tracks, a sequencer (a little more advanced item), a metronome, and a performance recorder.
 With the CD/MP3 aux input you can even play along with your own previously recorded songs.

 Once you set up the Nitro, it will take up an area from 5 feet by 3 feet to 6 feet by 4 feet, depending on how you position everything.
 This makes it one of the largest kits in its class as well as the sturdiest.

 Behringer calls its XD8USB (and its cousin the XD80USB) an 8-piece drum set.

 This is misleading.

 It’s no larger, piece-wise, than any of the others here.
-The difference is that Behringer is counting the cymbals in the total, which normally isn’t done in marketing these sets.
+The difference is that Behringer is counting the cymbals in the total, which often isn’t done in marketing these beginner drum sets.

 You get 123 sounds, 10 factory presets (kits), and space for 5 drum sets you can setup on your own.